jessecusack/sharing-code/utils/presentation.md

 There are a lot of more points that are more relevant to software developers.
 For scientists the above list is a good minimum.
 Could we add any more?
 Any pet-peeves?

-# Styling python code
+# Styling code

+In python there are community agreed 'de facto official' style guides code.

 Use opinionated auto-formatting tools, such as `black` and `isort`.
-Check your code is mostly consistent with standards e.g. `flake8`.
+Check your code is mostly consistent with guide e.g. `flake8`.

-I don't think standards even exist for MATLAB... so just, try and be consistent!
+I don't think 'official' style guides exist for MATLAB... so just, try and be consistent!
 (Look at the source code of built in functions for examples)

 # Using more advanced tools

 When code follows basic good practice, it is then a lot easier to make good use of more advanced tools like `git`, github, and `conda` environments.
 We will get practice using those in this tutorial.

+# Before start check list!

+Revert MATLAB path
+Start up Jupyter Lab from the sharing-code environment

+Lets try and analyse some VMP data.

+# Before the good example

+Explain that we're doing to do everything that we already did, in an automated and reproducible way using git, conda environments and scripts that download things.

+Mention that the scripts pull toolboxes that we already used from the same website.
+The data is now hosted on dropbox.
+The extra functions are also git repositories.

+# After the tutorial comments

+There are always trade-offs in time vs. usability.
+Creating a github repository and download scripts does take additional time.
+However, we can't quantify all the time that might be wasted in the future trying to debug problems.
+Given how many weeks (months?)
+I have spent debugging the code of other people, I work under the assumption that putting time in at the start is always worth it, unless in exceptional circumstances (like at sea or in the field under a time crunch - then there are other priorities like data collection).
+I can think of scenarios when sharing the 'better example' is perfectly acceptable, however, I cannot think of any time when sharing the 'bad example' is acceptable.

+* Fluency with `git` and github takes time and practice.
+I only use a small fraction of their capabilities.

 # Even more advanced tools (for reference)